The Yang-Baxter integrability of the critical Ising chain: Conclusion

 Integrability in quantum theory has long been debated \cite{Caux_2011}.
 Some of the early definitions included all systems that are exactly solvable \cite{Baxter:1982zz}.
 A more concrete notion was achieved through the quantum inverse scattering method \cite{Korepin1993QuantumIS} which produces an infinite number of conserved quantities for the Hamiltonian.
 The starting point for this approach is the Yang-Baxter equation.
 We call the systems obtained through this method as Yang-Baxter integrable.
 In this work we have developed the $R$-matrix [Yang-Baxter solution] that realizes the above program for the critical transverse field Ising model in one dimension.
 This $R$-matrix is quite different from the traditional $R$-matrices for say the six-vertex and eight-vertex models.
 This could also be a reason why this $R$-matrix has eluded discovery in all these years.
 So in the process we have also broadened the scope of applicability of the Yang-Baxter equation.
 Following all this the associated conserved quantities [higher conserved charges] are also computed systematically using the boost operator method.
 Interestingly, we find the Kramers-Wannier duality transformation, which turns into a non-invertible symmetry at criticality, among the conserved charges.
 Thus the $R$-matrix for the critical transverse field Ising model can be seen as another source of this duality.

 This work lays the foundation for several follow ups.
 Some of them are listed here: \begin{enumerate} \item The algebraic Bethe ansatz method needs to be developed for the types of $R$-matrices introduced in this work.
 This will help us construct the spectrum and correlations functions of this model. \item The existence of this $R$-matrix implies that we can construct an integrable quantum circuit \cite{Vanicat2017IntegrableTL} to simulate the transverse field Ising model on a quantum computer.
 This circuit is expected to slow down thermalization due to the many conserved quantities. \item Majorana fermions have also been used to construct solutions to the tetrahedron equations and other higher simplex equations \cite{PADMANABHAN2025116865,singh2024unitarytetrahedronquantumgates}.
 It would interesting to construct the local two dimensional quantum models obtained from these solutions and see their relation to the three dimensional Ising model. \item At criticality the transverse field Ising model coincides with the critical Kitaev chain modeling a $p$-wave superconductor \cite{Kitaev_2001}.
 We know that this system hosts Majorana zero modes that are not localized at the edges.
 Our initial numerical computations suggest that there are many zero modes at this point.
-We hope to account for them using the conserved quantities obtained here and see which among them are stable and capable of quantum information processing. \end{enumerate}
+We hope to account for them using the conserved quantities obtained here and see which among them are stable and capable of quantum information processing. \item {The QISM gives a new perspective on KW dualities and, in general, non-invertible symmetries.
+These new symmetries have also been obtained using fusion categories \cite{Zhang_2025}.
+These two approaches have to be related and so it would be interesting to obtain this connection.} \end{enumerate}